DeeMcCart/CI_PP5_Jeweller/README.md

 ### Responsiveness
 The site is built, with the help of Bootstrap & CSS media queries, to be largely responsive so it can be used on a range of devices.
 It is anticipated that certain system admin tasks such as adding or maintaining products, maintaining customer orders, will be performed on a mid to large screen device - a tablet or desktop.
-The shop currently has several laptops for performing admin tasks.
+The shop currently has a laptop and a tablet for performing admin tasks.

 <details><summary>Responsive Mockup</summary><img src="./docs/readme_images/val-responsive.png"></details>